 Live provides a live analytics suite allowing you to track your users engagement with your content in real-time.
 Our real-time analytics allow you to measure your audience engagement to gain a better understanding of your contents’ performance over time.

-All Engage accounts come with our real-time tracking metrics feature.
-Engage also offers an Enhanced Metrics Package, which provides more in-depth information about your event.
+All Live accounts come with our real-time tracking metrics feature.
+Live also offers an Enhanced Metrics Package, which provides more in-depth information about your event.